GabeScott/standard-works-vault/General Conference/1999 October - Good-bye to This Wonderful Old Tabernacle.md

 The new hall, which we are erecting on the adjoining block and which we have named the Conference Center, will seat 21,000—with its adjoining theater, 22,000—nearly three and a half times the capacity of this Tabernacle.
 I do not know if we will fill it, but I do know that we have spoken to much larger gatherings of Latter-day Saints.
 For instance, in Santiago, Chile, we spoke to 57,500 in a great football stadium; in Buenos Aires, Argentina, to 50,000; in Manila in the Philippines, in a great coliseum, we spoke to 35,000 gathered under one roof.

 This Tabernacle will continue to be used for a great variety of purposes.
-It is expected that the Choir will go on originating its weekly broadcast here.
+It is expected that the choir will go on originating its weekly broadcast here.
 This building will continue to accommodate various Church gatherings, public gatherings, and serve a variety of purposes.

 The new hall will take some getting accustomed to.
 But it will be more pleasant.
 It will be air-conditioned.
 The seating will be more comfortable than these hard wooden pews.
 My fear is that too many will fall asleep.
 It is not of the same design as this Tabernacle, but it is also of a unique and wonderful kind.
 It represents the very latest in architectural and engineering skills.
 Parking will be improved.